 Drew University actively supports students who show extraordinary commitment to community by offering Civic Engagement Scholarships.
 These Drew Civic Scholars not only receive a monetary award, but also join an exciting civic engagement program that will increase their service and leadership skills and experiences.
 Drew Civic Scholars participate in special classes, workshops, seminars, and off-campus service projects.
-They also mentor and lead students from all disciplines who are interested in making the world a better place.
+Civic Scholars who successfully complete four years of the Civic Scholars program graduate with Civic Honors.

-The Drew Civic Scholarship is offered in the amount of $20,000 ($5,000 per year).
-A commitment to the academic and co-curricular program described above is required in order to maintain the scholarship and Drew Civic Scholar status at Drew for up to three additional years.
+The Drew Civic Scholarship is offered in the amount of $10,000 ($2,500 per year).
+After the successful completion of their first year at Drew, Civic Scholars are eligible to receive a fellowship of up to $5,000 for related initiatives, including service projects, internships, study abroad and independent research.
+Civic Scholars completing all academic and co-curricular program requirements will maintain the scholarship and Drew Civic Scholar status for up to three additional years.

 Civic Scholars program highlights:

-- All first-year Civic Scholars join a living-learning community in a residence hall with fellow civic scholars, enroll in a special College Seminar: “Community Service” taught by the Director of the Center for Civic Engagement, and enroll in a weekly Civic Engagement workshop focused on practical skills-building.
+- All First Year Civic Scholars enroll in a special Drew Seminar: “Community Service” taught by the Director of the Center for Civic Engagement, and enroll in a weekly Civic Engagement workshop focused on practical skills-building.
+Residential Civic Scholars live together in a living-learning community for the first year of the program.

 - Sophomore Civic Scholars enroll in a 2-credit Civic Internship with a non-profit or government agency and participate in skills and leadership development workshops.